IBM/cp4mcm-runtime-management/README.md

 ![IBM MQ Console Link (smaller view)](img/IBM%20MQ%20Console%20Link%20(smaller%20view).png)

-Please that **we current only support showing dynamic links for Openshift Routes**.
+Please note that **we current only support showing dynamic links for Openshift Routes**.
 We may extend this to support showing generic Kubernetes ingress paths in the future.
 If you are running on Openshift, and your workload exposes a service, but not a route, you may expose it via ```oc expose service yourServiceName -n yourServiceNamespace```

 The general form for a **single** link search criteria is as follows: